-Since the face-to-face residential part of the program, leadership program participants have commenced the other stages of the program including participating in yarning sessions, a series of webinars on community development, and enrolling into IAHA's Culturally Responsive training program.
+Since the face-to-face residential part of the program, leadership program participants have commenced participating in yarning sessions, a series of webinars on community development, and enrolling into IAHA's Culturally Responsive training program.
 The program is scheduled to finish in late 2022, with participants to complete additional development webinars on Nation Building and working with and influencing government, undertake a leadership project to put learnings into practice, and a final workshop in Canberra ahead of the 2022 National Conference.